It was pleasant to wake up in Florence, to open the eyes upon a bright bare room, with

 You will find yourself miles away from crowded Ponte Vecchio by climbing steep Costa S. Giorgio (you may wish to stop in S. Felicita - where the street begins - to see a Deposition by Pontormo).

-(left) Costa S. Giorgio; (centre) a view towards Florence from an opening between two houses of Costa; (right) portrait of Galilei on the house where he lived his last years
+(left) Costa S. Giorgio; (centre) a view towards Palazzo Vecchio from an opening between two houses of Costa S. Giorgio; (right) portrait of Galileo Galilei on the house where he lived his last years

 Porta S. Giorgio and the street along the walls leading to Porta S. Miniato